WaillyMohamed/AED/README.md

 What each member did:
 #### Chigo:
-- Designed the graphical user interface (GUI) & aed step progression
+- Designed the graphical user interface (GUI), aed step progression & visual indicator
 - Orchestrated the program flow aligning it with the project specifications.
 - Developed the application logic, fine-tuning the functionality to meet user needs.
 - Traceability matrix